 This section contains a list of the replaceable modules for your instrument.
 Use this list to identify and order replacement parts.

-Note that not all parts listed in this section are present on every model.
+NOTE.
+Not all parts listed in this section are present on every model.
 The parts present will depend on the model and options installed.